tock/book/src/course/thread-net/comms-app.md

 ### Libopenthread

-We assume that a single nRF52840DK board is used as a Thread router that also performs certain business logic (such as averaging temperature setponts).
+We assume that a single nRF52840DK board is used as a Thread router that also performs certain logic (such as averaging temperature setponts).
 In a hosted tutorial setting you will likely be provided with such a board; we do provide instructions for this [here](./router-setup.md).